denis541/OWASP-Top10-WebLabs/README.md

 # OWASP-Top10-WebLabs
-Web Pentesting labs organized by OWASP Top 10 vulnerabilities                                                              this repo was done by denis an
+Web Pentesting labs organized by OWASP Top 10 vulnerabilities                                                              this repo was done by denis a